According to Kyiv, the Russian forces suffered their second-deadliest day since the beginning of the full scale invasion of Ukraine on October 17.

 Kyrylo Budanov, Ukraine’s head of military intelligence, said that the first group of 2,600 troops will be deployed in Russia’s Kursk Oblast.
 This is where Ukraine began its cross-border incision last August and still controls significant territory.

-According to the Kiel Institute for the Economy, which tracks international aid for Ukraine (IfW Kiel), Germany and the Netherlands allocated 15 billion euro ($16.2 billion) and 6.9 billion euros ($6.9billion), respectively.
+According to the Kiel Institute for the World Economy, which tracks international aid for Ukraine (IfW Kiel), Germany and the Netherlands allocated 15 billion euro ($16.2 billion) and 6.9 billion euros ($6.9billion), respectively.

 The National Intelligence Service of South Korea believes that North Korea will deploy four brigades, totaling 12,000 soldiers, including special forces to the war in Ukraine.

-The European reiterated that it would adhere to “the security and policy” (of “certain member states”) regarding the use generated from the frozen assets.
+The European Council reiterated that it would adhere to “the security and defense policy” (of “certain member states”) regarding the use generated from the frozen assets.
 It added that it would continue “to address all relevant legal and monetary aspects.”

 Ukraine’s Air Force reported that in addition to the 80 drones shot down throughout the country, 44 more were “lost.”